Bring Your Own Model

 Environment setup

-Synaptics provides an environment package which includes the necessary Torq compiler tools and dependencies.
+Synaptics provides a development environment (called the Release Package) which includes the necessary Torq compiler tools and dependencies.

-To ease setup and maintain an isolated environment, Synaptics provides a prebuilt Docker image on the GitHub Container Registry.
+To ease deployment and setup of the package in an isolated environment, Synaptics offers a prebuilt Docker image on the GitHub Container Registry.

 Sign into the GitHub Container Registry